CEOs outraged after Charlottesville - and three quit Trump council

 But at least seven companies or executives said that they would remain with the council, which was formed in January to advise Trump on manufacturing growth -- a key focus of the president's campaign.

-General Electric said the company has "no tolerance for hate, bigotry or racism."
+General Electric (GE) said the company has "no tolerance for hate, bigotry or racism."
 But it added that chairman Jeff Immelt would stay on the council because it was important for GE to "participate in the discussion on how to drive growth and productivity in the U.S."

-Representatives for at least five other companies -- Dow Chemical, Whirlpool, Campbell Soup, International Paper and Nucor -- echoed similar sentiments.
+Representatives for at least five other companies -- Dow Chemical (DOW), Whirlpool (WHR), Campbell Soup (CPB), International Paper (IP) and Nucor (NUE) -- echoed similar sentiments.

 They all released statements that condemned racism or welcomed tolerance.
 But they also said they'd stay on the council so they could advise the government on ways to strengthen manufacturing.